citp/privacy-policy-historical/m/my/myd/mydesktop.com.au.md

   * any additional information relating to you that you provide to us directly through our websites or indirectly through use of our website or online presence through our representatives or otherwise;
   * information you provide to us through our service centre, customer surveys or visits by our representatives from time to time.

-## COOKIES
+### Cookies

 In some cases we may also collect your personal information through the use of cookies.
 When you access our website, we may send a “cookie” (which is a small summary file containing a unique ID number) to your computer.
 This enables us to recognise your computer and greet you each time you visit our website, without bothering you with a request to register or log-in.
 It also helps us keep track of products or services you view, so that we can send you news about those products or services.
 We also use cookies to measure traffic patterns, to determine which areas of our websites have been visited, and to measure transaction patterns in the aggregate.
 We use this to research our users’ habits so that we can improve our online products and services.
 If you do not wish to receive cookies, you can set your browser so that your computer does not accept them.
 We may also log IP addresses (the electronic addresses of computers connected to the internet) to analyse trends, administer the website, track user movements, and gather broad demographic information.

 We may also collect anonymous data (which is not personal information) relating to your activity on our websites (including IP addresses) via cookies, or we may collect information from you in response to a survey.
 We generally use this information to report statistics, analyse trends, administer our services, diagnose problems and target and improve the quality of our products and services.
 To the extent this information does not constitute personal information because it does not identify you or anyone else, the Australian Privacy Principles do not apply and we may use this information for any purpose and by any means whatsoever.

-## HOW WE COLLECT PERSONAL INFORMATION
+### How we collect personal information

 We collect your personal information directly from you unless it is unreasonable or impractical to do so.
 We do this in ways including:

   * through your access and use of our website, apps or sending SMS/MMS to us;
   * through someone else who has provided us with your information (e.g. a gift subscription);